 MA in Counseling Comprehensive Exam

-Students in the Higher Education Student Affairs (HESA) track must complete a case study, which requires demonstration of knowledge of HESA theories and practice.
+Students in the Higher Education Student Affairs (HESA) track must complete a case study, which requires demonstration of knowledge and application of HESA theories and practice.
 Please contact your faculty advisor for more information.

 Students in the Clinical Mental Health (general and multicultural), School, and Couples and Family Therapy tracks must pass the Counselor Preparation Comprehensive Exam (CPCE).